 - Engage with Other eBayers and Pinterest Users: For social media to work, it can't be all about you.
 Engage with others.
 Re-pin their pins, like their pins, and be part of the community.
 With marketing and social media, you must give before you take.
 Give others a reason to engage with you by reaching out to them first.
 Eventually, you will establish a presence and others will reciprocate.

-Though eBay and Pinterest don't have a direct relationship, you can create the link between your Pinterest page and your eBay store.
+- Make Your eBay Store Easy to Find: Though eBay and Pinterest don't have a direct relationship, you can create the link between your Pinterest page and your eBay store.
 Create a Pinterest profile that matches your eBay selling member ID and include a direct link to your eBay store, list of eBay auctions, or your About Me page.

-Nothing drives sales better than a wall of testimonials with photos.
+- Pin Great Customer Testimonials: Nothing drives sales better than a wall of testimonials with photos.
 Create and pin on more focused Pinterest boards for testimonials, positive customer service stories, product categories, seasonal promotions, and other similar narratives about your business.
 Pinterest boards are uniquely suited to building great marketing this way.

-If you have a website of your own outside of eBay, check your analytics to see what's generating interest.
+- Use Pinterest Analytics: If you have a website of your own outside of eBay, check your analytics to see what's generating interest.
 Monitor current popular pins to see what kinds of goods, images, and motifs are driving consumer interest at the moment.
 Also, check Pinterest's eBay source page and search for "eBay" on Pinterest to see what eBay shoppers and sellers are pinning, buying, selling, and generally getting excited about.

-As you put these tips into play remember, too, that enthusiasm counts in social media.
+As you put these tips into play, remember, too, that enthusiasm counts in social media.
 If you engage with the Pinterest community as both a seller and as a person who enjoys what they're doing, you're more likely to achieve genuine social marketing for your selling rather than just traditional marketing using yet another social tool.

-Updated on November 30, 2016, by Suzanne A. Wells
+Updated by Suzanne A. Wells